kedro-org/kedro/docs/source/tutorial/add_another_pipeline.md

 Modular pipelines are easier to develop, test and maintain.
 They are reusable within the same codebase but also portable across projects via [micro-packaging](../nodes_and_pipelines/micro_packaging.md).
 This is a scalable way to use Kedro, and will change how you think about Kedro pipelines.

 ### Extend the project with namespacing and a modular pipeline
-We first add some namespaces to the modelling component of the data science pipeline to instantiate it as a template with different parameters for an `active_modelling_pipeline` and a `candidate_modelling_pipeline`.
+We first add some namespaces to the modelling component of the data science pipeline to instantiate it as a template with different parameters for an `active_modelling_pipeline` and a `candidate_modelling_pipeline` in order to test the model using different combinations of features.

 ``` {note}
 This is optional code so is **not** provided in the spaceflights starter.
 Unlike the rest of the tutorial, if you want to see this in action, you need to copy and paste the code as instructed.